 - Pension plans

 Other benefits that are unique to a particular employment situation may also be negotiated into the severance agreement.
-An experienced severance agreements attorney at Employment and Consumer Law Group could help you identify and negotiate for the benefits you need to feel comfortable with your agreement.
+An experienced Nashville employment attorney at Employment and Consumer Law Group could help you identify and negotiate for the benefits you need to feel comfortable with your agreement.

 Restrictive Covenants Contained in Severance Agreements

 Severance agreements often contain provisions that restrict your ability to take part in certain actions that could potentially disadvantage your former employer.
 Restrictive covenants like non-compete or non-solicitation agreements are the most common examples of these types of provisions.

 It is usually more advantageous for you to negotiate these terms out of their severance agreement when at all possible.
 However, if an employer is not willing to remove these clauses, our firm could work with you to make them as unrestrictive as possible.

 Waivers of Discrimination Claims

 Including a waiver of discrimination claims within a severance agreement is generally permissible as long as the waiver is made knowingly and voluntarily by the employee.
 In return for your waiver and release, you should receive a benefit from the severance agreement.

 Valid waivers can only be made for past acts of discrimination, so claims against future such occurrences cannot be waived.
 In addition, waiving certain categories of discrimination claims can be more complicated.
 For example, waiving any claim of age discrimination pursuant to the Age Discrimination in Employment Act (ADEA) requires adhering to strict regulations.

 Under the ADEA, employers must give you a specified number of days to contemplate the agreement prior to acceptance, as well as a seven-day period to revoke the agreement.
 These conditions are not able to be waived by either party, so if they ever are, representation from a dedicated severance agreements lawyer in Nashville might be the best way for you to renegotiate or invalidate your severance agreement.